hss01248/flutter_web_dev_proxy/README.md

 }
 ```

+# Thanks

-from the package authors, and more.
+https://pub.dev/packages/shelf_proxyfrom the package authors, and more.